pimoroni/propeller-hat/documentation/Your-first-SPIN-program.md

 **Note:** In the Propeller world every single core or cog has its own `DIRA` and `OUTA` register, and the values of these are "OR'd" together to form the final direction and output values of each pin.
 If *any* cog tells a pin to output a 1, that pin will output a 1, and if any* cog sets a pin to an output that pin will be an output.
 Keep this in mind, or it'll almost certainly trip you up when you start using more than one core!

-Both DIR and OUT are suffixed with an A to allow for future expansion- the Propeller 2, for example, will most likely have two banks of output registers and introduce DIRB/OUTB.

 Here are some of the ways you can assign a state to the output and direction registers:

 ```spin